marykdb/maryk/documentation/properties/properties.md

 ### Validation present on all properties:

 * Required - Property needs to be set.
+Default = true
 * Final - Property can never be changed.
+Default = false

 ### Validation present depending on the type: